sneekz85cat/notes/README.md

 # 2024-01-09
 - "Today's programming wisdom is to embrace the principle of 'Simplicity is the ultimate sophistication.' - Strive to write clean, readable, and maintainable code.
 Always consider future developers (including your future self) who will read and modify it.
 Refactor early and often, practice DRY (Don't Repeat Yourself), and remember that clarity trumps brevity.
 Optimize for understandability and flexibility rather than premature optimization.
 Lastly, utilize testing as a tool to ensure your code works as intended and remains resilient under change."

+# 2024-01-10
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
+Remember to take breaks and avoid multitasking, which can lead to decreased efficiency and quality of work